Inner monsters, to be exact.

 Description: Insatiable is a dark, twisted revenge comedy starring Debby Ryan, Dallas Roberts, and Alyssa Milano.
 For years, Patty (played by Debby Ryan) has been bullied, ignored, and underestimated by those around her because of her weight.
 But now that she finds herself suddenly thin, Patty is out for payback against anyone who has ever made her feel bad about herself.

-This story about a “fatty-turned-hottie” that’s meant to show how great life is, how there’s always hope, or how high school life can be a place to find friendship and love.
-Slash all those rainbows and butterflies in the story.
-This one’s pure disaster and the main character, Patty is the big monster that’s ready to obliterate and awaken the monster in everyone else.
+This story isn’t about a “fatty-turned-hottie” that’s meant to show how great life is, how there’s always hope, or how high school life can be a place to find friendship and love.
+Slash all those rainbows and butterflies in cliche storylines.
+This one’s pure disaster and the main character, Patty, is the biggest monster that’s ready to obliterate and awaken the monster in everyone else.

 Creator Lauren Gussis also shared her take on Insatiable, which I’d like to share with you:

 Give it a chance if you have time.
 One or two episodes can help you check if you still have your values in-tact or if you are “woke” enough to see the cruel truth reflected in each episode.
 Observe Bob’s role, take a closer look at each character.
 List down everything you find wrongly represented.
 Put this series into good use by getting those real-life issues out.
 After all, Insatiable will still be released on August 10, 2018 on Netflix – whether we like it or not.

 Insatiable isn’t meant to inspire.
 It’s meant to make you cringe (and laugh) at how unfortunate the main character still is despite achieving her #bodygoals.
 Well, in the end, it did take a jab at how people can still be ugly inside no matter how pretty they are on the outside.